 It's also a deus ex machina that the magic rune appears during the same video in which it didn't before.
 Nobody lampshades it.

 Having Amity be dishonored in the duel and then comforted by Luz is a good way to redeem Amity and reconcile the two.
 But the way it happens is clumsy as hell.
 First, it's a deux ex machina that Lillith cheated, because it wasn't revealed until after Eda's cheat is exposed, and doesn't make sense anyway because if she knows Eda will cheat then the better plan for her should be to expose Eda's cheat without cheating herself.
 Second, it's not believable that Amity didn't know, because - nevermind how Lillith got that glyph on her without her knowing - if it was making a big difference, she should've been surprised to see her spells more powerful than normal, but she gave no indication of surprise.

 This episode has, again, a lot of good ideas.
 It's a way for Luz, Willow and Gus to bond again, it reuses Eda's curse, and gets Luz more involved with magic.
 I was a little upset though that Amity's redemption seems to be canceled.
-Right after an episode where she reconciles with Luz, why are the writers using her as an antagonist again without much conversation?
+Right after an episode where she reconciles with Luz, why are the writers using her as an antagonist again?
 She doesn't get dialogue that explains this regression of attitude.
 I'm also upset that Amity and her friends didn't even succeed in their conjuration at all.
 Amity was the top student at the school, is explicitly an expert at abominations which seems similar to this, and yet she and her friends can't do what Gus, Willow who's only good at plant magic, and Luz the beginner can do?

 Willow's power level is also ridiculous.
 In episode 3, we could chalk it up to that seed being rare and powerful, but now we're shown that as long as Willow can touch a plant, she can defeat an entire squad of expert monster hunters.
 This is really a problem.